A Published Egyptian Glass Earring, New Kingdom, Late 18th - 19th Dynasty, ca. 1550 - 1290 BCE

 A penannular earring made of a round bar of white glass.
 The notch in the circumference is for attachment to the ear lobe through a large piercing.
-This type of earring was found at Malgatta, Amarna and continued in use through the 19th Dynasty.
+This type of earring was found at Malgatta, Amarna, and continued in use through the 19th Dynasty.

 Dimensions: Diameter: 1.9 cm (0.75 inch)

 Condition: Intact and in very good condition, on original red velvet mount.

 Provenance: Ex.
 Major William Joseph Myers (1858 - 1882) collection, ex.
 Hilton Price private collection, with collection reference written on back of mount, private collection of Egyptologist Geoffrey Metz, Sweden, acquired from Tetragon, London in 1997.